Ivory Classics CD-72008

 Classics Today, Mar.
 2003

-At an age when most pianists put up their feet and contemplate the music scene from a comfortable distance, 86-year-old Earl Wild defies nature and convention, recording and taking in his stride such formidable masterpieces a Beethoven's Hammerklavier Sonata, the Chopin Etudes and, now, Brahms's F minor Sonata.
+At an age when most pianists put up their feet and contemplate the music scene from a comfortable distance, 86-year-old Earl Wild defies nature and convention, recording and taking in his stride such formidable masterpieces as Beethoven's Hammerklavier Sonata, the Chopin Etudes and, now, Brahms's F minor Sonata.

-The possessor of one of the most sleek and feline, suave and scintillating techniques of all time (it aroused the awe of Horowitz), Wild continues to play with an energy and commitment that are truly astonishing.
-Even when you note, figuratively speaking, a thickening of the waist, a lack of pin-point definition or the burning clarity that once marked his performances, such limitations are easily swept aside by a thrilling sense of grandeur and occasion.
+The possessor of one of the sleekest and feline, suave, and scintillating techniques of all time (it aroused the awe of Horowitz), Wild continues to play with an energy and commitment that are truly astonishing.
+Even when you note, figuratively speaking, a thickening of the waist, a lack of pin-point definition, or the burning clarity that once marked his performances, such limitations are easily swept aside by a thrilling sense of grandeur and occasion.
 There is no lack of thunder in the octave declamation commencing at 4'29" in the Sonata's opening Allegro maestoso, no absence of propulsion in the fist-shaking Scherzo, and only a certain stiffness mars the confidentiality of the Andante expressivo where, as Sterner has it, "now gleams in the gloaming the pale moonlight, And there two loving hearts unite, In ecstasy bound together."

 Wild's return to the Paganini Variations (his 1967 Vanguard disc is still available) is taken live from a 1982 Paris recital and includes a pungently clipped way with the opening theme, a brilliantly fleet disposal of the contrary motion octaves of Variation 7 and a sardonic sense of the humour beneath Brahms' outlandish demands in the octave glissandi of Var.
 13. The welling phrases of Var.
-2 from Book 2 are boldly characterised and there is a dancing lightness to Var.
-14. Given such attributes, only a pedant will quibble over a mischievous Michelangeli-like reversal of the codas, particularly when the performance ends with such a triumphal sense of home-coming.
+2 from Book 2 are boldly characterized and there is a dancing lightness to Var.
+14. Given such attributes, only a pedant will quibble over a mischievous Michelangeli-like reversal of the codas, particularly when the performance ends with such a triumphal sense of homecoming.

 In more contemplative Brahms Wild is more variable, though he breaks out into the light magnificently in the Op.
 118 Ballade.
-Even when unsettled by the composer's late interior musings (for William Ritter "like the golden lustre of parks in autumn, and the austere black and white of winter walks") his affection and command are unmistakable.
-There may be finer performances of all these works in the catalogue but Wild's achievement makes such comparisons irrelevant.
+Even when unsettled by the composer's late interior musings (for William Ritter "like the golden luster of parks in autumn, and the austere black and white of winter walks") his affection and command are unmistakable.
+There may be finer performances of all these works in the catalog but Wild's achievement makes such comparisons irrelevant.
 The recordings are successful and Elliot Ravetz's 30-page booklet essay provides a superb bonus.

-'A splendid Brahms recital which proves Earl Wild is still a lion among pianists', Gramophone, Jan.
+'A splendid Brahms recital which proves Earl Wild is still a lion among pianists' Gramophone, Jan.
 2003

 Not many people would associate Brahms with Earl Wild immediately in spite of the fact that this is not his first recording of this music.
-In fact, Earl Wild made some (sadly unavailable)recordings of Brahms in the 60's.
+In fact, Earl Wild made some (sadly unavailable)recordings of Brahms in the '60s.
 But then again, his reputation as a super-virtuoso has always been based on his seemingly effortless playing of the most complicated transcriptions in the repertoire (his live recital on the Philips great pianists is extraordinary) and also his recordings of Liszt and Rachmaninov.
 But, Brahms would hardly come to mind in association with Earl Wild.
-So it comes as a true revelation to hear him in this new recording well in his 80's, in full command of his legendary technique and also showing how works such as the 3rd sonata can be played and still sound fresh.
+So it comes as a true revelation to hear him in this new recording well in his 80s, in full command of his legendary technique and also showing how works such as the 3rd sonata can be played and still sound fresh.
 And indeed, this is the performance of someone who is in no hurry, and yet manages to make everything absolutely coherent in this work which can be difficult for the performer and the listener as well.
-And in regards to a singing line, i surely hope younger pianists get a hold of this true lesson in legato and tone.
+And in regards to a singing line, I surely hope younger pianists get a hold of this true lesson in legato and tone.
 After some short works including intermezzos from various opus as well as rhapsodies, the other big piece on this recital is a live performance (1982) of the Paganini variations.
-Here Earl Wild tinkers a bit with the ordering of the variations and in doing so produces a version which is much more of a concert piece than is usually heard.
+Here Earl Wild tinkers a bit with the ordering of the variations and in doing so produces a version that is much more of a concert piece than is usually heard.
 And the virtuosity is vintage Wild in its speed, accuracy, range of colors, and power.
-Aged 87 now, i cannot help but wonder if the final word on this brilliant pianist has been said already.
-But judging by a recital as this, i doubt anyone will be able to dismiss Earl Wild as merely a virtuoso magician - true recognition for this master musician who obviously still has much to tell us is long overdue.
+Aged 87 now, I cannot help but wonder if the final word on this brilliant pianist has been said already.
+But judging by a recital as this, I doubt anyone will be able to dismiss Earl Wild as merely a virtuoso magician - true recognition for this master musician who obviously still has much to tell us is long overdue.